Table of Contents

 The likes of Netflix and Hulu offer a seemingly never ending onslaught of horror movie options, but the majority never made it to the silver screen; they often feature old-hat horror contrivances, low-budget special effects, and unfamiliar faces.
 They’re okay in an hour of gore-hungry desperation, but they don’t exactly move the needle forward concerning genre experimentation.

+On the contrary, Max’s curation is pointed.
+Almost every offering seems to exist with a specific intention.
 Smaller, more intimate features also have a place on the platform.
-Antlers (2021) and The Night House (2020) both reign in the scope of HBO Max’s higher-budget ventures but present incomparable performances and taut scripts that supersede the need for visual grandeur.
+Movies like The Menu (2022) reign in the scope of Max’s higher-budget ventures but present incomparable performances and taut scripts that supersede the need for visual grandeur.

-The horror movies offered on HBO Max and the platform’s impeccable curation are best described as “masterclasses in the genre,” and this list highlights some of the most notable freaky films the streamer has to offer.
+The horror movies offered on Max and the platform’s impeccable curation are best described as “masterclasses in the genre,” and this list highlights some of the most notable freaky films the streamer has to offer.

-New Horror Movies on HBO Max
+New Horror Movies on Max

 Release Date: September 10, 2021